-You can work on your admission documents online and save without submitting.
-You may submit individual admission documents as they are completed by clicking submit on the admission component.
+You will be able to submit your admission documents online and save them until completion.
 A gray check will appear next to all submitted documents.
-A green check indicates that an admissions representative has received the document.
+A green check indicates that an admissions representative has received the document and accepted them.